News

 -

-New Publication: How Anisotropy Impacts Forest Surface Temperature Measurements
+New Paper: How Anisotropy Impacts Forest Surface Temperature Measurements

 Jennifer Susan Adams, a former member of the RSWS research group, has investigated how the viewing angles of satellite sensors influence surface temperature measurements over forests.